Adalab/modulo-2-evaluacion-final-BarbaraMoran/README.md

 ***
 # Clone the project on your Code editor and try it!

-👉Install the project dependencies key in your terminal "npm install".
+👉Install the project dependencies ➡️ "npm install".

-👉Start the project in your VS Code key in your terminal "npm start".
+👉Start the project in your VS Code ➡️ "npm start".